Does your credit union offer auto loans in California? Then read on, as this concerns you!

 These rules went into effect January 1, 2023 and may require changes to processes and practices by California lenders.
 The following is a brief overview of both pieces of legislation and our input on their impacts.

 Indirect lender?
-You need to attend this event.
+You need to watch this event.

 Compliance is getting more complicated for managing indirect loan ancillary products.
 With state and Federal actions accelerating, you need a process to stay compliant.